kurtosis-tech/kurtosis/docs/docs/starlark-reference/service-config.md

     ready_conditions = ReadyCondition(...),

     # This field is used to specify custom labels at the container level in Docker and Pod level in Kubernetes.
-    # For Docker, the label syntax and format will follow: com.kurtosistech.custom.key=value
+    # For Docker, the label syntax and format will follow: "com.kurtosistech.custom.key": "value"
-    # For Kubernetes, the label syntax & format will follow: kurtosistech.com.custom/key: value
+    # For Kubernetes, the label syntax & format will follow: kurtosistech.com.custom/key=value

     # Labels must follow the label standards outlined in [RFC-1035](https://datatracker.ietf.org/doc/html/rfc1035),
     # meaning that both the label key and label value must contain at most 63 characters, contain only lowercase